nwthomas/yoink/README.md

-# pfp
+## pfp 📸

-Smart contracts for minting my own profile pictures
+Smart contracts for minting your own profile pictures for social media.